Detailed course offerings (Time Schedule) are available for

 JSIS D 472 Peoples and Cultures of Central and Inner Asia (5) I&S Mawkanuli

-Introduces Central and Inner Asia with a multidisciplinary, comparative survey of the cultures and societies of contemporary China's Inner Asia (Mongolia, Xinjiang - Eastern Turkestan, Tibet and Manchuira), the contemporary Muslin Central Asian republics (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan), and the adjacent areas of Afghanistan and Iran.
-Offered: jointly with NEAR E 472/ANTH 422.
+Introduces Central and Inner Asia with a multidisciplinary, comparative survey of the cultures and societies of contemporary China's Inner Asia (Mongolia, Xinjiang - Eastern Turkestan, Tibet and Manchuria), the contemporary Muslim Central Asian republics (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan), and the adjacent areas of Afghanistan and Iran.
+Offered: jointly with ANTH 422/NEAR E 472.

 Covers basic concepts of translation, localization, and internationalization.
 Explores rationales for localizing products; history and future of the industry; workflows, professional roles, and localization tools.
 Includes the application of central concepts of localization to real-life situations; and introduction to the basics of localization project management.
 Offered: jointly with FRENCH 473; S.